jgerstein/intro-programming-19-20/day28/git docs/tutorial.md

 ### Push

 Next you'll send everything you've done to the remote repository.
-The command to do this is:
+The command to do this is usually `git push`, but in this case because it's the first time you're actually connecting to the remote repository, you'll need to use:

 ```
-# git push
+# git push --set-upstream origin master
 ```

 Check to make sure it pushed correctly by viewing your repository on [GitHub](http://github.com).